alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

   location to the currently opened rat case.
 * `distance to rat case number [0..30]`: Will give you the distance from your current system to a case’s system.
+* `latest rat case details`: Will give you the case data for the latest incoming case.
 * `nearest commander to rat case number [0..30]`: Will give you the nearest of your CMDRs with their distance to a case’s system.
 [Requires some setup](../configuration/RatAttack/#announcing-your-nearest-cmdr).